 - Wearing of facial coverings: We know that wearing facial coverings, along with social distancing, are among the most effective ways of minimizing the spread of the virus.
 Beginning Monday, Aug.
 3, it is our policy that all students, faculty, staff and guests on campus wear facial coverings indoors, per the Responsible Restart Ohio.
+Face masks are preferred.
+Face shields are permitted when a face mask is not an option.
 Exceptions will be made for in private workspace/residence hall rooms or when wearing a facial covering is not functional (practical) and social distancing can be maintained.

 - Testing: If a student needs to be tested, options will be available locally through the Blanchard Valley Health System hospital in Bluffton.

 - Contact tracing: contact tracing will take place in accordance with guidelines from the CDC and Allen County Department of Health for all campus community members who test positive for the virus.